a-lucic/fact-ai-course/DebiasingWordEmbeddings/README.md

 Are you using pre-trained word embeddings like word2vec, GloVe or fastText? `Debiaswe` allows you to easily remove gender bias.
 No longer can nurses only be female or are males the only cowards.

-This repository was made during the FACT-AI course at the University of Amsterdam, during which papers from the FACT field are reproduced and possibly extended.
+This repository was made during the FACT-AI course at OurUniversity, during which papers from the FACT field are reproduced and possibly extended.

 ## Getting Started